 An RCP Program student who refuses to authorize and pay for initial or subsequent testing or who tests positive for drugs, alcohol, or controlled substances will not be allowed to continue in the Respiratory Care Practitioner Program.
 A student who tests positive for a drug or controlled substance must be able to verify that it was obtained legally and legitimately.
 If an initial drug or controlled substance test is positive, a second test on the same specimen will be performed to confirm the initial result.
 A positive test result on the confirming test will result in dismissal from the RCP Program.
 If an alcohol test is positive, a second test will be performed to confirm the initial result.
 Any confirmed alcohol result above 0% will be considered positive.
+A positive test result on the confirming test result on the confirming test will result on the confirming test will be performed to confirm the initial result.
+Any confirmed alcohol result above 0% will be considered positive.
 A positive test result on the confirming test will result in dismissal from the RCP Program.
 Any student dismissed following a positive drug, controlled substance, or alcohol test will be removed from all RCP courses.
 A grade of "W" will be transcribed if prior to the college withdrawal date.
 A grade of "F" will be transcribed if the student is removed from courses following the college withdrawal date.
 Dismissed students will not be considered for admission.